-Mushrooms are the product or fruit of fungus-infested soil and can produce rather quickly taking over a lawn.
+Mushrooms are the product or fruit of fungus-rich soil, just as apples are the fruit of the apple tree, but unlike tree fruit they can literally come to maturity overnight.
 The fungus feeds off decaying substances in the soil, such as old rotting mulch, dying tree stumps and animal feces.
-Removal of lawn mushrooms can be difficult, once the fungus has infested a large portion of the yard.
-Chemical products are one way to rid the yard of the mushrooms and fungus, but are more likely to work once the matter the fungus is feeding on is removed.
+Chemical products are one way to rid the yard of the mushrooms and fungi, but removing the organic matter that feeds the fungi is a better long-term approach.

 Eric Love has extensive computer programming experience and has been a writer since 1998.
 He was a writer/editor for America Online and has written for "PC Magazine."
 While Love writes primarily technical articles he also has experience in other genres.
 He has a Master of Arts in journalism from the University of Michigan.